-This section describes how to setup Bridge connection in Store Manager for WooCommerce.
+This section describes how to set up a Bridge connection in Store Manager for WooCommerce.

-The bridge is just another way to connect to your PrestaShop database.
-Normally program uses the direct MySQL connection to remote database installed on the website or some other web server.
+The bridge is just another way to connect to your WooCommerce database.
+Normally program uses the direct MySQL connection to a remote database installed on a website or some other web server.
 In some cases this type of connection does not work - your hosting provider may not allow direct connections or your LAN settings/firewall prevent the connection from being established.
-The bridge allows you to work with the remote database without direct MySQL connection established.
+The bridge allows you to work with a remote database without a direct MySQL connection established.

-While working through bridge you must store your temporary data somewhere in the local database.
-Bridge.php is used only for two major operations - get data from the remote database and post data to that database.
-You must understand the difference between bridge connection and direct MySQL connection.
-Bridge.php is not a connection itself, actually, this is just a way to transfer data between remote and local machine and nothing else.
+While working through the bridge, you must store your temporary data somewhere in a local database.
+Bridge.php is used only for two major operations - get data from a remote database and post data to that database.
+You must understand the difference between a bridge connection and a direct MySQL connection.
+Bridge.php is not a connection itself, actually, this is just a way to transfer data between remote and local machines and nothing else.

-To configure PHP MySQL bridge connection, follow few steps:
+To configure the PHP MySQL bridge connection, follow a few steps:

 2. Edit bridge .php file

-Open bridge.php file (you can open it by using NotePad or WordPad) and find the following lines there:
+Open bridge.php file (you can open it with NotePad or WordPad) and find the following lines there: